 Old Sp. uezino [βeˈdzino] > [βeˈðino] > Mod.
 Sp. [beˈθino] vecino ‘neighbour’

-In much of Andalusia, the dentals /θ/ and /ð/ merged with and displaced the alveolar fricatives /s/ and /z/, which were the reflex of Latin ss (as in passum ‘step’) and Latin s (as in casam ‘cottage’), the sibilant having become voiced when single in intervocalic position (cf. medieval Spanish casa [ˈkaza] ‘house’).
-The two surviving phonemes /θ/ and /ð/ were themselves merged in the 16th and 17th centuries.
-In the relevant Andalusian varieties (associated with Huelva, Seville, Cadiz and Malaga provinces), the words casa ‘house’ and vecino ‘neighbour’, for example, are both pronounced with /θ/, i.e. as [ˈkaθa] and [beˈθino] respectively.
-This phenomenon is known as ceceo.
+In much of Andalusia, the deaffricated reflexes of earlier /ts/ and /dz/ – plausibly /θ/ and /ð/ – merged with and displaced the fricative sibilants /s/ and /z/, which stemmed from Latin /ss/ (as in passum ‘step’) and Latin /s/ (as in casam ‘cottage’) respectively (/s/ having become voiced in intervocalic position, as in Old Spanish [ˈkaza] casa ‘house’).
+As in Castilian Spanish, the voiced member of the pair /θ/ and /ð/ was subsequently lost, leaving just /θ/ where previously four sounds had existed, viz. /ts, dz, s, z/.
+In the relevant Andalusian varieties, associated with Huelva, Seville, Cadiz and Malaga provinces, the words casa ‘house’ and vecino ‘neighbour’, for example, are both pronounced with /θ/, i.e. as [ˈkaθa] and [beˈθino].
+This phenomenon, characterized by the use of the non-sibilant /θ/ in contexts in which the standard language has the sibilant /s/, is known as ceceo.

 arcum [ˈaɾko] > arco ‘arch’